ABOUT

 Meet George Logan

 George Logan is a family man, engineer, community leader, and a small business owner.
-His grandparents left Jamaica for Guatemala during the Great Depression, and like so many other American families, George’s parents left Guatemala and came to America to grow a family and build
+His grandparents left Jamaica for Guatemala during the Great Depression, and like so many other American families, George’s parents left Guatemala and came to the United States of America to grow a family and build

 George Logan is a family man, engineer, community leader, and a small business owner.
-His grandparents left Jamaica for Guatemala during the Great Depression, and like so many other American families, George’s parents left Guatemala and came to America to grow a family and build a better life.
-George has spent his life finding ways to solve problems big and small, and he’s not afraid to roll up his sleeves and do the same in Congress to deliver better outcomes for the people of Connecticut.
+His grandparents left Jamaica for Guatemala during the Great Depression, and like so many other American families, George’s parents left Guatemala and came to the United States of America to grow a family and build a better life.

-During his two terms in the State Senate, George fought backbreaking tax hikes and fiscal mismanagement.
-He tackled the tough issues facing the wellbeing of his community and brought people together to fight the opioid epidemic to find solutions that work.
+During his two terms in the State Senate, George tackled the tough issues facing the wellbeing of his community and brought people together to find solutions that work.

 George graduated from Trinity College with a bachelor’s degree in engineering, and he went on to graduate with a master’s degree in mechanical engineering from the University of Bridgeport.
 George started his career nearly thirty years ago at Aquarion Water Company.
 He worked his way up starting in engineering, moving on to environmental management and now community relations.

-George is the proud husband of Lisa, who is a nurse with the State Department of Mental Health and Addiction Services; their son Hunter, is a recent graduate of Emerson College in Boston, MA; and daughter Tracey, is a junior and recently made the Dean’s List at Iona College in New Rochelle, NY.
+George is the proud husband of Lisa, who spent her career working as a nurse, helping those struggling with their mental health and addiction; their son Hunter, a graduate of Emerson College in Boston, MA; and daughter Tracey, a recent graduate of Iona College in New Rochelle, NY.

 Why I’m Running